 It is important to note that the ferry line gets very backed up during holidays and summer months at peak hours, to the tune of a two or even three-hour wait.

-Unlike places like San Juan Island where you can reserve your spot in advance, Whidbey is first come, first serve.
-My best advice is to try to come at off hours, such as late at night on a Thursday or early in the morning on Friday.
+Unlike San Juan Island, where you can reserve your spot in advance, Whidbey is first come, first serve.
+My best advice is to go at off-hours, such as late at night on a Thursday or early in the morning on Friday.

 While it is an island, Whidbey is also connected by the Deception Pass Bridge up north in Anacortes.
-It takes about an hour and a half to drive from Seattle to Anacortes, and from there it takes an hour to drive down the island.
+It takes about an hour and a half to drive from Seattle to Anacortes, and from there, it takes an hour to go down the island.

-When the wait to get on the Whidbey Island ferry starts to get over two hours, driving is a good alternative so you can start your weekend on Whidbey Island.
+When the wait to get on the Whidbey Island ferry starts to get over two hours, driving is a good alternative so you can start your trip.
 There are plenty of fun things to do in Anacortes, so you can spend a few hours there if you want to make a long weekend of it.